Introduction to the Short Manaslu Trek - 11 Days

 From the lush lowlands at just 600 meters to the thrilling high trails above 5,100 meters, the 11-Day Short Manaslu Trek is a complete immersion into the wild beauty of the Himalayas.
 Every day, the backdrop changes, roaring rivers, cascading waterfalls, misty forests, rocky ridgelines, and gleaming glaciers create a living postcard that never gets old.

-Unlike the busier trails of Everest or Annapurna, the Manaslu short trek is blissfully free from crowds.
+Unlike the busier trails of Everest or Annapurna, the Manaslu Short Trekking is blissfully free from crowds.
 It’s a peaceful journey where you can unplug, soak in the silence, and reconnect with nature in one of Nepal’s last truly unspoiled trekking regions.

 The mountain panoramas are unforgettable.
 Towering above the horizon are Mount Manaslu (8,163m), Annapurna II (7,937m), Himlung Himal (7,126m), Ganesh Himal (7,406m), and Shringi Himal (7,155m).
 You’ll also see the views of Mt.
 Kang Guru, Larkya Peak, Manaslu Glacier, and Pungen Glacier.
 The climax comes at the legendary Larkya La Pass (5,160m), where a breathtaking 360° panorama stretches as far as the Annapurna range.